 For this reason, if you look at some of US outbreaks of measles or mumps -- which at least 90% of the population has been vaccinated against since 2000 -- the people who get sick are usually those who have not been immunized.
 Still, even some people who have been vaccinated have become sick during an outbreak.

 So if measles "immunization rates fall to, say, 50% to 60%, and we might say, 'Heck, that's not so bad,' " Lahey said, that still would mean that "probably 60% to 70% of people are vulnerable" to a life-threatening illness.

 Medical experts say that between 92% and 95% of children should receive two doses of the measles, mumps and rubella (MMR) vaccine to maintain herd immunity, in which the entire group is protected because most individuals are.
 Even a highly infectious disease like measles simply cannot spread when herd immunity has been achieved.

 But how do nations attain that high level?
 Naturally, the answers vary around the globe.

-European vaccination rates are high overall, yet measles is spreading where vaccination rates have declined, the World Health Organization warned this year
+Though European vaccination rates are high overall, measles continues to spread where vaccination rates have declined, the World Health Organization warned in 2016

 "Given the changing trends regarding increased vaccine hesitancy and refusal and consequent disease outbreaks, some countries such as Italy